Current Panel Attorneys

 Resource and Training Information for Panel Attorneys

 Thank you for participating in the WSBA Moderate Means Program.
 We appreciate and commend your commitment to increasing access to justice.

-WSBA's free Public Service training series includes topics on foreclosure mediation advocacy, bankruptcy and debt in dissolution, counseling high conflict clients, and more.
-Check out the Public Service Trainings page.
+WSBA's free public service training series includes topics on foreclosure mediation advocacy, bankruptcy and debt in dissolution, counseling high conflict clients, and more.

 Below are some tips to maximize your chances of being contacted with an MMP referral.

 Lawyers participating in the WSBA Moderate Means Program are responsible for conducting a conflicts of interest check in a manner consistent with their normal practice.
-The WSBA Moderate Means Program will not conduct any conflicts checks on behalf of participating lawyers.
-If a lawyer has a conflict with a client referred by the WSBA Moderate Means Program, the lawyer should inform the law school of the conflict and encourage the client to contact the law student with whom they have been working for an alternate referral.
+The Moderate Means Program will not conduct any conflicts checks on behalf of participating lawyers.
+If a lawyer has a conflict with a client referred by Moderate Means, the lawyer should inform the law school of the conflict and encourage the client to contact the law student with whom they have been working for an alternate referral.

 WSBA offers Casemaker, an online research library, at no charge to WSBA members.
 Casemaker provides free access to case law, statutes, and other materials from all 50 states.
 WSBA also provides links to electronic legal resource information.

 The Washington State Bar Foundation ensures WSBA has the resources to lead on issues of justice, public service, and diversity.
 As part of WSBA's strategic goal to enhance the culture of service among members, we are pleased to offer the WSBA Moderate Means Program as a public service opportunity.

 Connect with fellow practitioners and peers through WSBA's 28 sections

 © 2017 Washington State Bar Association, all rights reserved.